LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> 1/2
 ```

-If scheme provide rational numbers, or it will return `0.5` otherwise.
+If scheme provides rational numbers, or it will return `0.5` otherwise.

 ### Recursion
 You can define a function that reference to itself: